 You can’t fake it with the trap bar either.
 We have all seen some clown with WAY more weight than he can handle doing shrugs with a straight bar.
 The problem is, he has little to no range of motion and is basically dry humping the bar working little more than his ego.
 Sorry to all you barbell humpers out there, but that won’t work with the trap bar.
 Check your ego at the door and actually work the traps instead of the pelvis.
 It will benefit you more in the long run.

 #3 Farmers Walk

-Over the past few years the farmers carry has become much more popular and trap bar is a perfect tool for it.
+Over the past few years the farmers carry has become much more popular and a trap bar is a perfect tool for it.
 People traditionally use dumbbells for the farmers walk, but they tend to bang against your legs while you are walking and make it rather clumsy.
 The trap bar lets you walk more freely.
-Also, with the dumbbells you have to worry about dropping one on your foot if your grip gives out and turning your foot into a pancake.
-With the trap bar this is not an issue nor is being able to find enough weight for you to handle.
+Also, with the dumbbells, you have to worry about dropping one on your foot if your grip gives out and turning your foot into a pancake.
+With the trap bar, this is not an issue nor is being able to find enough weight for you to handle.

 #4 Overhead Press

 The overhead press with the trap bar is one that can be a great shoulder safe alternative to presses with the straight bar.
 Being able to have your palms facing each other while pressing is a bit more shoulder friendly then the usual palms face out.
-Another benefit is not hiving to crank you neck forward or backward to accommodate the bar going in front or behind.
+Another benefit is not having to crank your neck forward or backward to accommodate the bar going in front or behind.